 Installation and administration of replication licenses is automatic -- you do not need to install a license file on the replication server.
 You just need to calculate how many users you need to support on the master server plus each replica server, plus one additional license for each replica server to be used as a "machine license".
-Purchase enough licenses to cover the total number of users who will be accessing AccuRev as well licensing the appropriate number of those users who will be accessing via a Replica server.
-As long as the license file on the master server covers all of your users, you are all set.
+As long as the license file on the master server covers that number of licenses, you are all set.